rajand2510/pixel-slim-image-compressor/README.md

 ## Contact

-For any inquiries or feedback, please contact [Your Name](mailto:your-email@example.com).
+For any inquiries or feedback, please contact [Rajan Dhariyaparmar](mailto:rajandalvadi2510@gmail.com).